Maple Leaf Power Goose Mount Review: The Best Adjustable Solar Panel Ground Mount?

 Optional Hurricane Reinforcement Kit:

 The optional Hurricane Kit adds cross bracing for extra strength, making the system rock solid against high winds and vibrations.
 It’s an affordable upgrade that anyone in a storm-prone area should consider.
-Right now, it’s available for just $25 CAD, which is dirt-cheap and something that a lot of people in coastal areas won’t hesitate to add.
+Right now, it’s available for just $25 CAD (about $18 USD), which is dirt-cheap and something that a lot of people in coastal areas won’t hesitate to add.

 What We Didn’t Like About the Maple Leaf Solar Panel Mount

 Honestly, this solar panel mount blew us away.
-We recently put together a list of our top five favorite solar panel ground mounts, and had we known about the Goose Mount, it probably would have landed the top spot.
+We recently put together a list of our top five favorite solar panel ground mounts, and had we known about the Goose Mount at that time, it probably would have landed the top spot.

 The Limited U.S. Availability:

-Here’s the big drawback: the Goose Mount isn’t yet officially distributed in the United States.
+Here’s the big drawback: the Goose Mount isn’t officially distributed in the United States just yet.
 You can have it shipped, but it comes with steep tariffs (around 75% in duties as of now).
 After currency conversion and fees, it ends up costing about $565 USD for a reasonably large setup.

-When compared to the IntegraRack IR-30 ($390 USD before freight) or the Tamarack Ground Mount Kit ($535 USD before freight), the Goose Mount becomes more expensive once you add those tariffs.
-That’s not Maple Leaf Power System’s fault, it’s just an import issue.
+When compared to the IntegraRack IR-30 ($390 USD before freight) or the Tamarack Ground Mount Kit ($535 USD before freight), the Goose Mount becomes more expensive with those added tariffs.
+That’s not Maple Leaf Power System’s fault, it’s just an import issue American buyers will have to consider.

 With any luck, they’ll establish a dedicated distribution system for the United States, so the tariffs and import fees won’t be an issue.